CYSL Racing Rules and

 11. Other races may be held in CYSL, which are not part of the CYSL Qualifying Race Series,

 however their results will not factor into a racer's Season Ranking.
-An example is the CYSL Parallel, - this race is not part of the Qualifying Race Series.
+An example is the CYSL Parallel, - this race is not currently part of the Qualifying Race Series.